NeatNerdPrime/puppet-vsftpd/README.md

 ## Overview

-This module installs and configures the vsftpd FTP server.
+This module installs, configures and manages the vsftpd FTP server.
 Original module by [aneesh](https://github.com/aneesh-c/puppet-vsftpd).
 Forked and improved by [pseiler](https://github.com/pseiler)